DerrickDarrell/Everything-VzBoT/Sources/CNC Printhead/README.md

-I recreated the VzBoT CNC Printhead for upcoming modifications to the 235 and 330 printers.
+I recreated the VzBoT CNC Printhead to assist in upcoming modifications to the 235 and 330 printers.